-In some areas, new human-created, social trails may result from increased visitation, particularly in areas such as White Sand Beach and the visitor center area.
+In some areas, new human-created, social trails may result from increased visitation, particularly in areas such as White Sand Beach (on Village Creek 0.25 mile upstream from the U.S. Highway 96 bridge) and the visitor center area.
 Unofficial trails could result from stormwater runoff.
 These long-term, adverse impacts would likely be minor and limited in extent.